franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 This applies to **changes in the date picker** such as scheduling mode, working days only selector, start and finish dates, and duration.
 When one of these values is updated, the screen reader will announce a full summary like: “Date picker updated.
 Scheduling mode: Manual, Working days only, Start date: June 10, Finish date: June 12, Duration: 3 days”.

 This ensures that no important context is lost and improves the experience for all users relying on assistive technologies.

+To learn what more is planned regarding accessibility in OpenProject, see [these open work packages on our Community instance](https://community.openproject.org/projects/openproject/work_packages?query_id=2906).

 ## Important technical changes